harumuki/thorsten-hans.com/_posts/2016-02-05-pug-up-your-angular-markup.md

 ## Integration with Angular

-First, let’s take a look at a pure component responsible for rendering an edit form to allow users to change customer’s data.
+First, let's take a look at a pure component responsible for rendering an edit form to allow users to change customer's data.

 ```typescript
 import { Component, OnInit } from '@angular/core';